Choose Hodges University for Your Certificate Program

 See for yourself just how easily Certifications can give you the Skills and Training you need to achieve more from your career (or jump into a new career).
 Whether in the classroom, online, in your living room, or halfway around the world, we have the certification to fit your unique circumstances.

-These programs attract those currently pursuing a graduate degree who wish to specialize in a concentration (typically 9 graduate semester hours) or require additional hours to reach the 18 credit hours needed to complete a Master’s Degree.
+These programs also attract those currently pursuing a graduate degree who wish to specialize in a concentration (typically 9 graduate semester hours) or require additional hours to reach the 18 credit hours needed to complete a Master’s Degree.
 For example, an MBA graduate whose curriculum was in general business but whose interests and/or employment include Public Administration or Database Management, could take the certificate as an “add-on” to the degree and meet the typical minimum qualification to teach in that selected discipline.

 Lastly, Grad certificates can be taken as stand-alone credentials for advancement in one’s career or to provide a vehicle for skills and knowledge updating.